Riyadh Comedy Festival: Reception

 Some performing comedians defended accepting the offer.
-Prior to his firing, Tim Dillon stated he was offered US$375,000 to perform at the festival and that others were offered as much as US$1.6 million; he said: "You know, we comedians, we’re looking the other way.
+Prior to his firing, Tim Dillon stated he was offered US$375,000 to perform at the festival and that others were offered as much as US$1.6 million; he said: "You know, we comedians, we're looking the other way.
 They pay us enough to look the other way."
 Jim Jefferies argued that Saudi Arabia's human rights record was comparable to that of the United States, saying: "There's been a reporter who they killed.
 You don't think our government has fucking bumped people?
 I think Jeffrey Epstein was fucking bumped off".
-Jefferies later commented on criticism of the festival during an appearance on Theo Von’s podcast in August, saying in reference to the June 14th execution of Turki al-Jasser in Saudi Arabia: "One reporter was killed by the government ... unfortunate, but not a fucking hill that I'm gonna die on," and argued it was for the greater good that "freedom-of-speech machines" like himself bring their "edgy" material to Saudi audiences.
+Jefferies later commented on criticism of the festival during an appearance on Theo Von's podcast in August, saying in reference to the 14 June execution of Turki al-Jasser in Saudi Arabia: "One reporter was killed by the government ... unfortunate, but not a fucking hill that I'm gonna die on," and argued it was for the greater good that "freedom-of-speech machines" like himself bring their "edgy" material to Saudi audiences.
 After making these remarks, Jefferies was removed from the festival's lineup, and his representatives did not respond to inquiries about the change.

-Pete Davidson said he was offered enough money to overcome his reservations, saying: "I just, you know, get the (flight) routing and then I see the number and I go, 'I'll go'."
-Dave Chappelle joked during his routine at the festival that "It’s easier to talk here than it is in America."
+Pete Davidson said he was offered enough money to overcome his reservations, saying: "I just, you know, get the routing and then I see the number and I go, 'I'll go'."
+Dave Chappelle joked during his routine at the festival that "It's easier to talk here than it is in America."
 Louis C.K. called his involvement in the festival positive and was surprised at the fact that the only restrictions on material were about the Saudi government and Islam.
 Bill Burr defended his appearance in the festival, calling it a "mind-blowing experience" and one of his "top three experiences".
 He stated that the Saudis were "just like" Americans, though he did note that jokes about the Saudi royals and religion were banned.
-Earlier in the year, Burr had ranted about billionaires and stated that they should be "put down" like "rabid dogs".
 Ben Schwartz of The Nation asked, "How can Burr ever get mad about billionaires here after insisting that the Saudi royal family over there is 'just like us'?", and noted that Burr had previously criticized singer Beyoncé for performing for Libyan leader Muammar Gaddafi.